YOUCANSAY

 In addition to the Life Readiness factors, the Transition LRQ includes three dedicated transition factors designed specifically for pupils moving from primary to secondary education.

-Changing from Primary to Secondary
+• Changing from Primary to Secondary – Exploring how pupils are adapting to transition.

-Knowing What to Expect
+• Knowing What to Expect – Understanding how prepared pupils feel.

-These factors provide valuable insight into the transition process itself and can help schools identify opportunities to strengthen future transition arrangements.
+These factors provide valuable insight into the transition process itself and help schools identify opportunities to strengthen future transition arrangements.

 Reporting at Class Level